 If you don’t already have a large audience, a self-hosted blog pales in comparison to the power of Medium.

 With Medium, I could write my nonsense randomness on my personal profile if I wanted.
-I could create publications (as I did with Higher Thoughts) as collections of ideas, anecdotes and stories when I felt inspired to do so.
+I could create publications as collections of ideas, anecdotes, and stories when I felt inspired to do so.
 I could find and contribute to others who’ve started publications while opening myself up to whole new audiences.

 And they’re not slowing down.
 Medium is in a place of tremendous growth and cooking up ways to support publishers and create a community of readers and writers.